UmutSonmezz/CrewAI-Multi-Agent/README.md

 To search for relevant results from Google and other search engines, I utilized the Serper API key.
 For generating outputs and employing creative AI, I used the Gemini-1.5-Flash model via ChatGoogleGenerativeAI.
 This system not only identifies and suggests fixes for HTML errors but also ensures that the solutions are practical and easy to implement.

 Technologies Used:
-CrewAI Agents for Multi-Agent System
+CrewAI Agents for Multi-Agent System,
-Custom Prompts for HTML error resolution and optimization Serper API for searching results from Google and other search engines Gemini-1.5-Flash Model via ChatGoogleGenerativeAI for creative AI responses
+Custom Prompts for HTML error resolution and optimization, Serper API for searching results from Google and other search engines, Gemini-1.5-Flash Model via ChatGoogleGenerativeAI for creative AI responses.